 - Plate pinches: If you’ve got a pair of smooth metal plates, you can sandwich them together with the smooth side out.
 You can also use thick bumper plates.
 Pick them up with one or two hands and hold for time (~30 seconds) or go for heavier weight.
 World class grip athletes can pick up a pair of 45 lb plates with one hand!

 - Barbell finger rolls: How to work the crushing grip without grippers.
 You can use an empty bar or load up some weight.
 Get the bar to your fingertips, then squeeze and crush! ~10 repetitions.

 - Towel chin-ups: Regular chin-ups too easy?
 Throw a pair of gym towels over the bar and challenge that grip.
 A great exercise to prepare for rope climbing!

-The above list is certainly not exhaustive, but it’ll get you started!
-Other easy grip exercises to integrate:
+This list is certainly not exhaustive, but it’ll get you started!

 - Bar hang: Simply hanging from the bar or gymnastic rings will build up your grip strength!
 If you can’t hang freely, put your feet on the ground for an assist.
 Couldn’t be simpler!
 Work up to one minute or more!

 - Wrist curls/Reverse wrist curls: What many may think of when they think of “grip strength” exercises.
 Not bad for some wrist strength. ~10 repetitions.
 Pictured – Left: Wrist curls, Right: Reverse wrist curls.

 - Barbell levering: We’re getting into crazy town with this one.
 An unbelievable wrist exercise that is not for the beginner.
 Grab the bar with one hand, off-center, and lift it to parallel.
 You can lift to the front and the back.
 I would also recommend using a 15 lb/5 kg bar, or one of those lighter “bodypump” bars for this.
 The leverage is crazy!
 This can also be done at a faster pace with PVC pipe.